puregome/notebooks/README.md

 ## Data

-PuReGome uses three data sources for social media analysis.
+PuReGoMe uses three data sources for social media analysis.
 Our main data source are Dutch tweets from [Twitter](https://twitter.com/).
 We use Dutch posts from [Reddit](https://www.reddit.com/) and comments from [Nu.nl](https://www.nu.nl) as sources of verfication of the results obtained by the tweet analysis.

 After a month has ended, the data from the month are collected.
 Here are the steps taken for each data source: